Monday, May 28, 2012

 Here's the punchline: I almost had some serious liver damage from a very private dinner party he threw, which in no way is a commentary on his alcohol consumption or alcohol ethos.
 It's just a statement of fact in a funny story.
 And along the spine of the story was this:

-At Rutgers, I was smitten with a junior art/psychology major whom I'll call the Artist; a French major whom I'll call the Navigator was smitten with me; and Fussell was intrigued by the Navigator for a time, which brought him into our personal spheres outside of his professorial role.
+At Rutgers, where he was an English professor for many years, I was smitten with a junior art/psychology major whom I'll call the Artist; a French major whom I'll call the Navigator was smitten with me; and Fussell was intrigued by the Navigator for a time, which brought him into our personal spheres outside of his professorial role.

 All Because of T.E.
 Lawrence

 In the fall of my Sophomore year I registered for Fussell's 18th century class, as did the Navigator, even though he was a French major.
 It was part of his plan to declare himself to me to start taking classes I was in and joining activities I was involved with.
-This plan to get me to notice him---even though he knew I was pining for the Artist (this was college, everyone knew everything)—was pretty elaborate, like something in a Happy Endings episode, and as Penny would say, it could seem charming or creepy.
-Anyway, that's how my suitor came into Fussell's sphere.
+That's how my suitor came into Fussell's sphere.

 Navigator was older than the rest of us, having gone into the Navy for 2 years to help pay for his college.
 Maybe he was 25, I never asked, but he had a remarkable sense of classical youth about his face.
-He wasn't extremely handsome, like the Greek Adonis, or pretty beautiful, like Narcissus, but there was an openness and timelessness about him that would be very intriguing to a man of Fussell's sensibilities in middle age.
-Not necessarily a sexual interest, although it skimmed the edges of the homoerotic simply because the idea of youth is so singularly pleasing.
+He wasn't extremely handsome, like the Greek Adonis, or pretty beautiful, like Narcissus, but there was an openness and timelessness about him that would be very intriguing (not sexually) to a man of Fussell's sensibilities in middle age.

 A Birthday, Halloween, Mononucleosis, and A Dinner Invitation